-- D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission
+Date Notification Date Reply Date Rolling Admission

-D9 Fall 3/1 late May 6/1

-D9 Winter

-D9 Spring 11/5 mid December early January

-D9 Summer
+:h 1st Late May June 1st

+.
+11th Mid Dec.
+Early Jan

+-

+11th 11th Mid Dec.
+11th Mid Dec.
+Early Jan

 D10 Yes No

-CDS-D Page 1

-D10 Does an open admission policy, if reported, apply to transfer students? Х D11 Describe additional requirements for transfer admission, if a pplicable: Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 16 1 = 4 sem hrs 24 D14 Number Unit Type Maximum number of credits or courses that may be transferred from a four-year institution: 16 1 = 4 sem hrs D15 Minimum number of credits that transfers must complete at 1 your institution to earn an associate degree: n/a 1 Ī D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 16.00 D17 Describe other transfer credit policies: '
+D10 Does an open admission policy, if reported, apply to v

+transfer students? Х

+D11 Describe additional requirements for transfer admission, if applicable:

+Transfer Credit Policies

+- Page 7 Report the lowest grade earned for any course that may be transferred for credit: - D13 Number Unit Type

+Maximum number of credits or courses that may be transferred from a two-year institution:

+16 1 = 4 sem hrs - D14 Number Unit Type

+Maximum number of credits or courses that may be transferred from a four-year institution:

+16 1 = 4 sem hrs - D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree:

+N/A - D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:

+16 - D17 Describe other transfer credit policies:

-CDS-D Page 2
+CDS-D Page 17